varunkhanna1993/theme_based_investing/README.md

 ## Solution Overview 🔍

 Using data from financial modeling prep's API, transformed and stored in Snowflake, this project employs a Python script to fetch, analyze, and visualize stock performance over the last six years.
 The data fetched is then transformed within snowflake to use its compute, which can scale for a data product.
 The core of our strategy revolves around selecting the top-ranked companies each quarter based on their return on capital and earnings yield, a proxy for Greenblatt's Magic Formula.
+Go to file thematic_investment.ipynb as it contains the main logic proposing a solution.

 ### Key Highlights 🌟